 “Even familiar sounds from our day-to-day [life] can be created in various ways.
 To design the sound of moving trees in the wind, for example, I could actually record sounds of squeaky wood or design a cool synth patch, or even combine the two together.
 There are many ways this can be achieved, but we should always remember and focus on the story and the emotional context,” said Perry.

 Currently, he is working on two science fiction–oriented video games and finalizing the assembly and release of the soundtrack for the recently launched Spirit Oath.
 Perry defines his work approach as holistic, blending music and sound design as one.
-The reason being is, that, in his view, audio will always add another dimension to a visual creation; it doesn’t matter if it’s a film or a video game, a souring violin or the rustle of leaves in the winds or the sound of muddy footsteps, a big chaotic explosion or complete silence.
+In his view, audio will always add another dimension to a visual creation—it doesn’t matter if it’s a film or a video game, a soaring violin or the rustle of leaves in the wind, a big explosion or complete silence.